 * Part-time study available for UK and EU students only

-Our on-campus masters programmes are taught in a seminar style, with no class exceeding 25 students and most are assessed through written assignment.
-All have a dissertation component, written on a topic of your choice with support and guidance from the Programme Director.
+Our on-campus masters' students will experience a range of learning environments and assessment methods, providing you with a wide-ranging skill-set.
+All programmes have a dissertation component, written on a topic of your choice with support and guidance from the Programme Director.

 You can take a specialist masters in law in: commercial law; criminal law and criminal justice; human rights; criminology; European law; international law; environmental law; corporate law; private law; economic law; finance and banking law; and medical law and ethics.

 Edinburgh Law School is renowned for its research excellence.
 We strive to produce work that has real-world reach and influence.
 Our postgraduate research body is key to the School’s research activities and we work hard to ensure that our research students are fully engaged with staff and projects across all of our legal disciplines.
-We were ranked 5th in the UK for research in the last government Research Assessment Exercise (RAE 2008).
+We were ranked 4th in the UK for research in the last government Research Excellence Framework (REF 2014).